presidio-oss/cline-based-code-generator/README.md

 - **Optional Integration**: Activate through workspace configuration when needed
 - **Zero Performance Impact**: Background processing with graceful degradation

-For detailed setup and configuration, see our [CorMatrix Integration Guide](docs/features/cormatrix-integration.md).
+For detailed setup and configuration, see our [COR-Matrix Integration Guide](docs/features/cormatrix-integration.md).

 ---